Product Line Engineering Defined

 Application engineering shrinks to almost nothing; products are produced through the use of high-end industrial-strength automation that configures the shared assets appropriately for each product.

-As shown in the illustration, the product configurator automatically derives products from a wide variety of shared assets.
+As shown in the illustration, the PLE Factory configurator automatically derives products from a wide variety of shared assets.
 Features are used to describe the products' variations, and to tell the configurator the germane characteristics of the product it is to derive by configuring the assets.